-Following a computation from \cite[`Control example 3' after Corollary 10.9]{Givental1996}, we can compare the Gromov-Witten invariant counting the number of lines on $X$ to the open Gromov-Witten invariant $w(L)$ which counts the number of Maslov index $2$ disks with boundary on one of our Lagrangians $L$.
+Following a computation from \cite[`Control example 3' after Corollary 10.9]{Givental1996}, we can compare the Gromov--Witten invariant counting the number of lines on $X$ to the open Gromov--Witten invariant $w(L)$ which counts the number of Maslov index $2$ discs with boundary on one of our Lagrangians $L$.

 By Proposition \ref{proposition:qhfromhh}, the class $P$ Poincar\'{e} dual to a hyperplane satisfies the relation